yowainwright/yowainwright.github.io/src/pages/2017-09-17-code-review-etiquette.md

 ```

-Notice how the amount of text needed to communicate the same thing without using personal relationship takes less words and speaks most clearly to the to.
-This will help with human interaction, separate code discussion from personal discussion, and less words are need to communicate the exact same thing.
+Notice how the amount of text needed to communicate the same thing without using personal relationship takes fewer words and speaks most clearly to them too.
+This helps with human interaction, separate code discussion from personal discussion, and fewer words are needed to communicate the same thing.

 ## Keep passionate conversations quiet